loudenvier/Loudenvier.CommandLineFramework/README.md

 await new CommandLoop(commandSet: new(autoRegisterCommands: true)).RunAsync();

-static class AutoCommandSet // automatically discovered when auto registration is on {
+class AutoCommandSet // automatically discovered when auto registration is on {
     // HelloWorld is "auto-registered" as the command "HelloWorld" due to the default conventions static void HelloWorldCommand(HelloWorldOptions o, CommandLoop loop)